rticommunity/rticonnextdds-medtech-reference-architecture/demos/demo2/README.md

     >**Observe:** You should see the RTI Recording Service process has been stopped gracefully in the terminal which you launched it.

 ## Next Steps

+Check out [Demo 3 - Teleoperation with RTI Real-Time WAN Transport](../demo2/), which builds upon the applications from this demo to show how applications can be deployed remotely and integrate seamlessly over the Wide Area Network (WAN).

 Head back to the [main README](../../README.md) and pick up with the [Hands-On: Architecture](../../README.md#hands-on-architecture) section to learn more about the system architecture.